mahmad00/MorpMamba/README.md

 # MorpMamba

-## This demo is associated with [Spatial-Spectral Morphological Mamba for Hyperspectral Image Classification]([https://arxiv.org/abs/2404.14945](https://ieeexplore.ieee.org/document/10681622)) Submitted for possible publication.
+# This demo is associated with [Spatial-Spectral Morphological Mamba for Hyperspectral Image Classification (ArXiv)](https://arxiv.org/abs/2404.14945), and submitted for possible publication.

 ![MorpMamba](https://github.com/user-attachments/assets/a82fb718-4264-4700-af58-45b99cb06bd9)